douyang/echonet-variance-in-function-analysis/README.md

 EchoNet-Function-Evaluation is implemented for Python 3, and depends on the following packages:
 * NumPy
-* Matplot Lib
+* Matplotlib
 * Pandas
 * OpenCV
 * Pillow
 * SciPy
+* tqdm

 The dependencies can be installed by navigating to the cloned directory and running:
 ```
-pip install -r requirements.txt
+pip install --user .
 ```

 ## Usage
 ### Setting Path to Data
-By default, EchoNet-Function-Evaluation assumes that a copy of the data is saved in a folder named ```EchoData/``` in this directory.
+By default, the pipeline assumes that a copy of the data is saved in a folder named ```EchoData/``` in this directory.
 This path can be changed by setting an absolute path in the file named ```data.cfg``` (an example is given in the file already).

 ### Running Code
 In order to fully utilize the evaluation pipeline, it is essential to create the necessary frames from the segmented videos generated from Echonet.
 To adequately perform such a task, we have a ```mask.py``` script.
 The script locates all of the videos from the data repository, and it creates the necessary frames from ```VolumeTracings.csv```.